 As specialists in wood carvings, here you can see carvings representing various birds from Tiwi mythology holding meanings significant to their culture.
-Indigenous Australian art is an important part of the Tiwi island culture and economy, with part of their artistic talent vividly demonstrated through their distinct batik, carvings and the unique Pukumani burial poles.
+Art is an important part of the Tiwi culture and economy, with part of their artistic talent vividly demonstrated through the distinct batik, carvings, and the unique Pukumani burial poles that they create.

 AAT Kings’ Tours of The Tiwi Islands